-MISSISSIPPI Statute(s) Miss.
+MISSISSIPPI Statute(s) • Miss.
 Code Ann. § 41-29-319 (immunity provisions).
-Miss.
+X A.A.
+X X A.A.
+X X X X X X X X X X • Miss.
 Code Ann. § 41-29-321 (training).
-Initial effective date(s) July 1, 2015 (Miss.
-Code Ann. § 41-29-319).
-July 1, 2017 (Miss.
+Initial effective date(s) • July 1, 2015 (Miss.
+Code Ann. § 41-29-319). • July 1, 2017 (Miss.
 Code Ann. § 41-29-321).
 Term(s) used Opioid antagonist.
-Substantive amendment(s) to law(s) July 1, 2017 amendment to Miss.
-Code Ann. § 41-29-319 allows for naloxone to be issued via a standing order.
-Standing order The first statewide standing order took effect on May 31, 2018.
-43 The current version of the order took effect on May 18, 2020 and will expire on May 18, 2021.
-44 Persons who can prescribe "Practitioner," which is defined as a physician licensed to practice medicine in the state or any licensed health care provider who is authorized to prescribe an opioid antagonist.
-Prescriber immunity Any practitioner who prescribes or issues a standing order for an opioid antagonist is immune from any civil or criminal liability or professional licensing sanctions.
-Persons who can Pharmacist. dispense or distribute Practitioner.
-Dispenser immunity Any practitioner or pharmacist acting in good faith and in compliance with the standard of care applicable to that practitioner or pharmacist who dispenses an opioid antagonist under a prescription or standing order is immune from any civil or criminal liability or professional licensing sanctions.
-Persons who can receive or administer Person at risk of experiencing an opioid-related overdose.
-Registered pain management clinic. ("laypersons") Family member, friend, or other person in a position to assist a person at risk of experiencing an opioid-related overdose.
-Emergency medical technicians.
-Firefighters.
+Substantive July 1, 2017 amendment to Miss.
+Code Ann. § 41-29-319 allows for amendment(s) to naloxone to be issued via a standing order. law(s) Standing order The first statewide standing order took effect on May 31, 2018.
+43 The current version of the order took effect on May 18, 2020 and D 1 will expire on May 18, 2021.
+44 Persons who can "Practitioner," which is defined as a physician licensed to practice prescribe medicine in the state or any licensed health care provider who is D authorized to prescribe an opioid antagonist.
+Prescriber immunity Any practitioner who prescribes or issues a standing order for an opioid antagonist is immune from any civil or criminal liability or Persons who can professional licensing sanctions.Pharmacist. dispense or distribute Dispenser immunity Practitioner.
+Any practitioner or pharmacist acting in good faith and in Dispenser inimumity compliance with the standard of care applicable to that practitioner or pharmacist who dispenses an opioid antagonist under a prescription or standing order is immune from any civil or criminal liability or professional licensing sanctions.
+Persons who can Person at risk of experiencing an opioid-related overdose. receive or administer Registered pain management clinic. ("laypersons") Family member, friend, or other person in a position to assist a , person at risk of experiencing an opioid-related overdose.
+Emergency medical technicians. • Firefighters.
 Law enforcement officers.
-Layperson possession without prescription Not directly addressed by statute.
-Layperson administration Person acting in good faith and with reasonable care to another person whom he or she believes to be experiencing an opioid-related overdose may administer an opioid antagonist that was prescribed or authorized by a standing order.
+Layperson possession Not directly addressed by statute. without prescription That alleady addressed by statute.
+Layperson Person acting in good faith and with reasonable care to another administration person whom he or she believes to be experiencing an opioid-related overdose may administer an opioid antagonist that was prescribed or authorized by a standing order.